 Since you’re starting out as a small group practice, your first priority is creating an accurate and effective method of medical billing and coding to generate cash flow.
 You need to have your receivables as soon as possible.
 As you have spent your careers as physicians, setting up a new office will require all of you to learn more about medical billing and insurance payments.
 You’ll need a system that can do auditing and submit claims quickly and accurately within 48 hours.
 The claims process is important.
 You’ll want to have a billing system that can verify the status of each claim.
 It will be important to have the ability to identify any unpaid claims on a daily basis.
 And you’ll need to review your results regularly and help your staff improve.

 Setting up, staffing and building a medical office requires a sizable investment.
 One of the items that can help in getting a quick return on investment (ROI) is to consider outsourcing your physician medical billing services.
 One of the major advantages to utilizing the services of a medical billing company is the cost effectiveness it provides.
 There will be no need to worry about hiring and training specialists to enter correct medical codes, especially with all the upcoming changes with ICD-10.
 There will be no need to hire someone to deal with the minute details of a complex medical billing system.
 Using a medical billing company means your group won’t have to pay expensive upfront fees, but a pay-as-you-go fee-based model.
-If you want a fast, easy tool to see if outsourcing medical billing is right for you, check out the Medical Billing and Revenue Calculator.

 Making the right decisions up front on your infrastructure can help make your new physician’s office both efficient and successful.
 Then you spend more time helping patients, which after all, is the reason you wanted to become a doctor in the first place.